 For this title, the words, phrases, and terms set forth in this chapter shall be deemed to have the meaning ascribed to them in this chapter.
-Terms not defined in this chapter shall have the same definitions provided in Chapter 17.08, Definitions, and Section 17.20.015, Definitions, of the SMMC, as amended from time to time.
+Terms not defined in this chapter shall have the same definitions provided in the City's Zoning Ordinance, Chapter 17.08, Definitions, and Section 17.20.015, Definitions, of the SMMC, as amended from time to time.